Victor J. Glover

+Glover was selected as pilot of the crew for the Artemis II flight, planned to circle the Moon in 2026.
+If successful, he will be the first person of color to fly beyond Low-Earth Orbit.

-Personal life
+Early life and education

 Glover grew up in Pomona, California, and graduated from Ontario High School in 1994, where he was a quarterback and running back for the Jaguars, and was a recipient of the 1994 Athlete of the Year Award.
+Glover's interest in science and engineering was nurtured by his father, Victor Glover Sr. Glover's grandfather served in the Air Force during the Korean War period and faced many obstacles that made it difficult for him to pursue a career in aviation.

-He attended California Polytechnic State University in San Luis Obispo, California, and received a Bachelor of Science in General Engineering in 1999.
+He attended California Polytechnic State University in San Luis Obispo and received a Bachelor of Science degree in general engineering in 1999.
 While at Cal Poly, Glover became a member of the Phi Beta Sigma fraternity.
+Additionally, Glover joined the Mustangs wrestling team (following his sixth-place finish at the CIF State Championship Meet), and also competed as a student-athlete for the 1996 Cal Poly football squad, wearing number 23 as a defensive back.

-In addition to his undergraduate education, Glover holds a Master of Science in Flight Test Engineering from Air University (United States Air Force), a Master of Science in Systems Engineering from the Naval Postgraduate School, and a Master of Military Operational Art and Science, also from Air University.
+From 2007 to 2010, he achieved three master's degree from three different institutions.
+Glover obtained a Master of Science in Flight Test Engineering from Air University (United States Air Force) in Edwards Air Force Base, California.
+He earned a Master of Science in Systems Engineering from the Naval Postgraduate School in Monterey, California and a Master of Military Operational Art and Science from Air University in Montgomery, Alabama.

-Glover also holds a Certificate in Space Systems from the Naval Postgraduate School, and a Certificate in Legislative Studies from Georgetown University.
+Glover holds a certificate in space systems from the Naval Postgraduate School, as well as a certificate in legislative studies from Georgetown University.

-He is married to Dionna Odom Glover and they have four daughters.
+Glover is married to Dionna Odom Glover.
+They have four daughters.